Mechanism Design Without Disclosure: Committing to and Running Hidden Mechanisms: Mapping the Commit-then-Prove Scheme to the Cryptographic Literature

 It thus remains to show how to appropriately realize $\fnicom$ and $\fnizk$.
-For \cref{nonsuccinct-ctp} we first show protocols that realize $\fnicom$ and $\fnizk$ with a common uniformly random string.
+We first show protocols that realize $\fnicom$ and $\fnizk$ with a common uniformly random string.
 As demonstrated in \cite{CSW22}, the \cite{CF01} commitment protocol UC-realizes $\fnicom$, provided a public-key encryption scheme that is secure against chosen-ciphertext attacks and a claw-free pair of permutations.
 The reference string is then interpreted as a pair $(e,c)$ where $e$ is a public key for the encryption scheme and $c$ is a key of the claw-free pair.
-Both primitives have instantiations based on widely believed computational intractability conjectures and where the relevant keys are uniformly drawn.
-The protocol of \cite{GOS12} UC-realizes $\fnizk$ with a uniformly chosen reference string, under similar computational intractability conjectures.
-We further note that: (1) the simulators in both \cite{CF01} and \cite{GOS12} indeed use a reference string that is distributed identically to the one used in the respective protocols, and, (2) both protocols enjoy perfect completeness: as long as the parties follow the protocol, the verifier always accepts.
-(It is stressed that these instantiations are only given by way of ``proof of concept''; multiple other instantiations exist, offering a rich ground for trading among various complexity parameters and computational intractability conjectures.)
+Both primitives have instantiations based on standard, widely believed computational infeasibility assumptions and where the relevant keys are uniformly drawn.
+The protocol of \cite{GOS12} UC-realizes $\fnizk$ with a uniformly chosen reference string, under similar computational infeasibility assumptions.
+We further note that: (1) the simulators in both \cite{CF01} and \cite{GOS12} indeed use a reference string that is distributed identically to the one used in the respective protocols, and (2) both protocols enjoy perfect completeness: as long as the parties follow the protocol, the verifier always accepts.
+(We stress that these instantiations are only intended as proof-of-concept constructions; multiple other instantiations exist, offering a rich ground for trading off various complexity parameters and computational infeasibility assumptions.)

-For \cref{succinct-ctp}, namely to guarantee succinctness, we resort to protocols analyzed in the random oracle model, namely by protocols that employ a cryptographic hash function that is modeled, for sake of analysis, as a random function.
-Specifically, such an idealized hash function is modeled via the random oracle functionality $\fro$.
-Succinct protocols for realizing $\fnicom$ with access to $\fro$ are described e.g. in \cite{HM04}.
-Succinct protocols for realizing $\fnizk$ with access to $\fro$ are described, e.g., in \cite{GKOPTT22}.
-Also here, both protocols enjoy perfect completeness: as long as the parties follow the protocol, the verifier always accepts.\footnote{Strictly speaking, these protocols do not employ an explicit reference string, since $\fro$ provides a sufficient source of common randomness.
-Still, also here, the distribution of $\fro$ remains unchanged in the simulation, so everything goes through.}
+In terms of concrete infeasibility assumptions, we recall that non-interactive UC commitments and zero knowledge can be realized from any number of computational infeasibility assumptions that are standard and widely believed in cryptography, for instance the RSA assumption, the LWE (learning with errors) assumption, the DDH (decisional Diffie--Hellman) assumption together with the LPN (learning parity with noise) assumption, or the bilinear DDH assumption \citep[see, e.g.,][]{CF01,clos02,GOS12,BKM20,CSW22}.

-\putbib \end{bibunit}
+\phantomsection \putbib \end{bibunit}